Dispersionless subradiant photon storage in one-dimensional emitter chains

 \textit{Subradiant state preparation and release.} Finally, we propose a scheme for the laser excitation of the initial state (\ref{eq:wavep}).
-We face two challenges: to efficiently store exactly one photon avoiding the absorption of a second one, and to imprint it with a central momentum $k_s$ close to the border of the FBZ, i.e. $k_s\approx k_0$, to ensure its subradiant character.
-To achieve this, we will consider two additional levels for each atom: a Rydberg state $\ket{r}$, with a very high principal quantum number $n\gg1$, and an intermediate low-lying state $\ket{s}$ [see Fig.~\ref{fig:fig5}(a)].
+We face two challenges: to efficiently store exactly one photon avoiding the absorption of a second one, and to imprint a central momentum $k_s\approx k_0$, to ensure its subradiant character.
+To achieve this, we will consider two additional levels for each atom: a Rydberg state $\ket{r}$, with a high principal quantum number $n\gg1$, and an intermediate low-lying state $\ket{s}$ [see Fig.~\ref{fig:fig5}(a)].
 Two laser fields drive the $\ket{g}\to\ket{s}$ and $\ket{s}\to\ket{r}$ transitions, with Rabi frequencies and momenta $\Omega_{gs}$, $\Omega_{sr}$ and $\mathbf{k}_{gs}$, $\mathbf{k}_{sr}$, respectively.
 The $\ket{s}$ state is far detuned ($\Delta\gg\Omega_{gs},\Omega_{sr}$), such that the ground state is coupled to the Rydberg state via a two-photon transition.